 6. How many people will complete the survey, and what kinds of questions will be asked?

 Westat aims to have 6,000 clients of AAAs around the U.S. complete the survey.
 Survey questions ask about the services they received during the past year.
-We will ask about how often they used a given service, how they felt about different aspects of the service, how it met their physical, social, and emotional needs.
-Examples of the types of questions asked can be found in the data files available for prior years' National Survey of OAA Participants available on the Administration Community Living's Aging Integrated Database (AGID) website.
+We will ask about how often they used a given service, how they felt about different aspects of the service, and how it met their physical, social, and emotional needs.
+Examples of the types of questions asked can be found in the data files available for prior years' National Survey of OAA Participants available on ACL's Aging, Independence, and Disability Program Data Portal .

 7. How do program participants or clients complete the National Survey?
 Do they need to meet with an interviewer or use a computer?

 The NSOAAP is not conducted in person.
 The NSOAAP is conducted using a combination of mailed paper surveys, telephone interviews, and online surveys (for caregivers only).
 For telephone interviews, Westat has a Telephone Research Center (TRC) with trained interviewers who conduct the interviews, aided by a computer system that dials the numbers and displays the questions to be asked, given a specific client's age, the service he/she has used, etc.

 8. What if a client has health problems or does not read or speak English?